mmmurray/graphql-dojo/README.md

 Open up `src/server/types.graphql`.
 This is where you will define all of the types and fields that make up the schema of your API.

-At the top of the file are a list of requirements written in plain english.
+At the top of the file is a list of requirements written in plain English.
 Using the GraphQL Schema Language Cheat Sheet below, try to write a schema that encapsulates all of the requirements.

 > ⚠️ The only files you should need to modify for this exercise are:
 >